-Anthony Ross: 5 Fast Facts You Need to Know
+Anthony Milan Ross: 5 Fast Facts You Need to Know

 Police released very little information about the suspect’s identity at first.
 A police spokesman said in the news conference that the man “came in town for a Christmas visit” and was not believed to be from Phoenix himself.

 “I don’t believe he was from the area,” the spokesman said, at first declining to release the suspect’s name.
+At another point, police learned that the suspect “was watching the news and media and it was agitating him with our negotiators,” the spokesman said.
+“Contact was very minimal if at all.”
+He said that witnesses had heard gunshots.

 5. The Suspect Is Accused of Telling Family Members That He Killed the Children